 Short Definition:

-A climate data record consists of a long, stabilised record of uncertainty-quantified retrieved values of a geophysical variable relevant to Earth’s climate, together with all ancillary data used in retrieval and uncertainty estimation.
+A climate data record consists of a long, stabilised record of uncertainty-quantified retrieved values of a geophysical variable relevant to characterise Earth’s climate, together with all ancillary data used in retrieval and uncertainty estimation.
 The CDR is linked to (an) underlying fundamental climate data record(s).

 Explanation and further guidance: